Ánimo South Los Angeles Charter High School

 Ánimo South Los Angeles Charter High School (also known as "ASLA", or "Animo South LA") is a public charter school operated by Green Dot Public Schools of Los Angeles.

+It is in Westmont, California, with a Los Angeles postal address.

 History

 Ànimo South Los Angeles Charter High School was founded by Green Dot Public Schools and established in August 2004.
 The first graduating class graduated in 2008.
 It is accredited by the Western Association of Schools and Colleges through June 30, 2014.

 Animo South Los Angeles was founded in response to the dangerous circumstances surrounding Washington Preparatory High School, one of Los Angeles's most troubled schools.
 According to the Los Angeles Times, in the 2000–2001 school year, thirty five percent of Washington Prep students were suspended, far passing district-wide suspension rates of thirteen percent.
 Not only were test scores and academic performance extremely poor, but the campus itself was so unsafe that in 2002, the teachers filed a written complaint to their union, calling the school "out of control" and demanding increased security on campus.
 Reports were released that the school was plagued by drugs, violence, and sex.
 Since Animo South LA was formed in 2004, students at this school have a safe place to go to where they can learn.
 Animo South LA has outperformed Washington High School in statewide API scores by over 150 points.